Skip to content

 permit tcp any any eq 443

-match-any means any match statement can classify the packet. match-all means every match statement must be true.
-That distinction matters when a class combines DSCP, ACL, protocol, or input-interface matching.
-A class-map can look correct but match nothing because the logic is too strict, or match too much because the logic is too broad.
+match-any means one true statement classifies the packet. match-all means every statement must be true.
+A class can match nothing because the logic is too strict.
+A class can match too much because an ACL is too broad.

 policy-map WAN-OUT